 ||Oscar Cosmétique Magazine meilleur packaging design parfum innovation artistique

 The Watch project has been evolving since 2001, pairing Seiko Instruments Inc. with the creative direction of the Miyake Design Studio.
-There have been seven designers involved in the project to date, each of whom has created a watch true to the spirit of Issey Miyake, interpreted in their voice.
+There have been eight designers involved in the project to date, each of whom has created a watch true to the spirit of Issey Miyake, interpreted in their voice.
 The designers are always faced with the challenge of creating a fresh design, as well as an analogue watch, that will be made in Japan.
 The designers also create their own package design.
 The collaborative efforts of the trios comprised of designer, Seiko and the Miyake Design Studio continue to result in beautiful, functional designs, each of which is distinct and affordable.